project-repo/cagebreak/README.md

 >  * open chat application

 > Now each task has its own workspace and switching between tasks is possible
 > by switching between workspaces.

-> Note that using the socket more advanced setups are possible.
-But the user
+> Note that, for example by using the socket, more advanced setups are
-> is warned that excessive tweaking eats into the work to be done.
+> possible.
+But the user is warned that excessive tweaking eats into the work
+> to be done.

 4. Use keybindings and terminal emulators for the right purpose.
 Given the philosophy outlined above you probably launch the same few programs very